 …Well, just a few hours really.

 Maple sugar is dehydrated maple syrup.
-Once the water content has left the sap the sugar begins to form crystals.
-It hardens and then gets sifted into a fine powder.
+Once the water content has left the sap, the sugar begins to harden and form crystals.
+The chunks of sugar are broken up and sifted into a fine powder.

-The season is short and starts in early March, when the days are getting warm but the nights are still below freezing.
-Sugar content is highest at this time, but it still takes roughly forty gallons of sap to produce one gallon of maple syrup.
+The tree tapping season is short and starts in early March, when the days are getting warm but the nights are still below freezing.
+Sugar content is highest at this time, but it still takes forty gallons of sap to produce one gallon of pure maple syrup.

 In the earliest days of production, maple sap was collected in watertight birch bark containers.
 Stones were heated over a wood fire and put into the containers to heat the liquid, taking up to a week to form syrup.
 Metal pots and kettles eventually replaced these woven pots and streamlined the process.

-Maple sugar is a fundamental ingredient in our immensely popular Gateway to the North blend.
+Maple sugar is a fundamental ingredient in our immensely popular Gateway to the North Maple-Garlic seasoning.
 Fantastic on salmon and sweet potatoes, this blend is full of sweet and savory notes.